coopcycle/coopcycle-web/shopify-app/README.md

 ## Adding the date picker to a theme

+Merchants do not have to do this by hand: the post-install page — served by the gateway, and by the tenant on the direct install path — offers a **deep link** that opens the theme editor on the Cart template with the block already inserted, so all that is left is to press *Save*.
+The manual steps below are the fallback shown alongside it.

+That link is built from the theme app extension's **UUID**, which is not the `uid` in `shopify.extension.toml`.
+Read it from the `theme_app_extension` module in `.shopify/deploy-bundle/manifest.json` after `shopify app deploy`.
+Both sides default to the published app's UUID; override it only when running your own Shopify app, via `THEME_EXTENSION_UUID` on the gateway and `SHOPIFY_THEME_EXTENSION_UUID` on the tenant.

 The picker is a **theme app extension app block** targeting a section, so it is added in the theme editor on the **Cart** template — not in the checkout editor, and not under *App embeds*: